-(Note: standard lengths of SJS-FP-FR have a pin in one end of the spline, and a hole in the other.
-Make sure you are aligned properly to join to the already installed length).
+Note - standard lengths of SJS-FP have a pin in one end of the spline, and a hole in the other.
+Make sure you are aligned properly to join to the already installed length.

-28. Prepare Faces to Be Joined
+27: Prepare Faces to Be Joined

-TIP - On hot days, the liquid sealants used as joining materials (intumescent and silicone) can be applied to the ends of each stick prior to unpacking them.
+TIP - On hot days, the silicone liquid sealant used as a joining material can be applied to the ends of each stick prior to unpacking them.
 To do this, carefully cut and peel the plastic shrink wrap away from around the end of the stick.